sputnikprivate/sputnikprivate/README.md

 ### Hi there 👋

+👋 I'm Emau Paul | tech-enthusiast
+⚡ I have a keen interest in software development
+🌱 I like learning new technologies - currently learning c++20

 <!--
 **sputnikprivate/sputnikprivate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.